Table of Contents

 Investment advisor: obligations

 The responsibility that follows after being registered as an investment advisor runs beyond the mere fetching of certification.
-The registered investment advisors must adhere to reasonable practices that they must inculcate in delivering their duty.
+Registered investment advisors must adhere to reasonable practices that they must inculcate in delivering their duty.
 It encompasses the factors that help in identifying any potential threats that pose as an obstacle to the interests of clients.
 It is also their duty to make sure that the customer is well-versed in the ongoing transactions.

 Additionally, the investment advisor must lend a patient ear to the client’s needs and suggest an appropriate selection process.
 The advice must be in tune with the asset suitability.

 In a nutshell, it can be concluded that in order to be called as investment advisor, one must fetch registration with SEBI in India.
 The work of the investment advisor is quite technical and must be patiently performed.